rsakata40/Manuscript_Aneuploidy/README.md

 ## Software environments

-Environment files required for selected analyses are available under.
-Details for other software used is available in the methods section of the manuscript.
+Environment files required for selected analyses are available under`environments/`.
-`environments/`.
 - R_EEPT.yml : for running sc_05_EEPT (Celltype prediction using Early Embryo Prediction Tool)
 - env_scploid.yml: for running sc_04_scploid (Aneuploidy inference using scploid)
 - py_decoupler.yml: for running sc_08_geneexpression (Gene Expression analysis)
 - py_scanpy.yml: for running sc_03_scanpy_integration, sc_02_scanpy_persample (scanpy analysis)
+Details of other software used are available in the methods section of the manuscript.